See What Books I’ve Read

 No Hardy Boys books are listed, for instance.
 In later years I’ve tracked everything in the current year

-separately, then added them to the rest of the long list in January.
+separately, then added them to the rest of the long list in Jan.
+The year is when I finished reading, not when I started.

 This list is under construction, and may be under construction forever.